deathworlders/online/content/book/deathworlders/chapter-06.5-interlude-jargon.md

 “Nope.
 She gave me an alternative solution which is pseudo-stable for R T less than one if delta-E set one to set two is greater than the exponent of the tensor of set three p-one to p-two.”

 Nadeau grabbed a paper and ball-point pen - there was yet to be a better substitute for the brainstorming physicist - and scribbled out a handful of equations. “...Right.”
 He considered it, then moved a few terms around, playing with the algebra.
-“I see it, but...
-What’s the Lebesgue?”
+“I see it, but...What’s the Lebesgue?”

 “Three.”